|Asset Group||Asset Sub-Group||Investment Category|

 The fund is competitively priced: The ‘B’ income share class levies annual ongoing charges of 0.54%.

-ii ACE ethical style: Considers.
+ii ACE sustainable style: Considers.
 This means the fund carefully considers an often wide range of ethical and/ or environmental, social and governance (ESG) issues or themes when balancing positive and negative factors.

 Fund EcoMarket category: ESG Plus.
 This relates to funds that have a strong ESG strategy plus SRI/ethical/stewardship-related activity.